GeorgeBotsev/Netatmo2Wunderground/README.md

 Plug all of the data in the script - client id, client secret, redirect url, wunderground station and key.

 Execute the script.

+I added the ability to save the obtained values to a .json file and another PHP to display them in a neat interface with some filtering.